-Pauline Bailo, LCSW
+Pauline Bailo, LCSW, Owner

 Hi, my name is Pauline and I am the owner of Dove Counseling Services, LLC.
 I have 25 years of experience in the field of social work.
 Throughout my work I have learned many things, however the most important thing is that each person is an individual and should be treated as so.
 When I am in a session with someone, I treat them with respect, kindness and taylor the sessions uniquely.
 When working with couples or families, I create a space where everyone can be heard.
 Whether it is in my office or via telehealth, safety and making sure people are comfortable is a top priority.
 Therapy can be intimidating and overwhelming so I want to thank you for taking the first step in your journey of self exploration.
+I have extensive experience working with children with special needs and their families.

 Therapeutic Approaches: